NWPU-903PR/LPI-CNNCP/README.md

 ## Users's Guide
 File Example is an example of a program input file.
 The user needs to process the experimental data into a sample format in the Example file.

-（1）If the sequence length of all experiment data is within a fixed length range, it can be processed according to file ./Example/Example_RPI1446 for convenient operation.
+(1) If the sequence length of all experiment data is within a fixed length range, it can be processed according to file ./Example/Example_RPI1446 for convenient operation.

 Sample pair naming format: